 Mary & Blake cover House of the Dragon with spoiler-filled episode analysis, recap podcasts, listener feedback, craft discussion, character debate, dragon politics, and community conversation.

-Our Season 2 coverage focuses on how the Dance of the Dragons turns family grief into political disaster, and how the show uses dragons, power, inheritance, guilt, and revenge to break every system around Rhaenyra and Alicent.
+Our Season 2 coverage focuses on how the Dance of the Dragons turns family grief into political disaster, and how the show uses dragons, power, inheritance, guilt, revenge, public perception, and bad systems to break every structure around Rhaenyra and Alicent.

 If you want deeper conversation about the story, characters, themes, choices, and Season 3 consequences, this page keeps everything organized in one place.